-Medical Privacy
+Medical Privacy - HIPAA

 Brett Elliott, M.D.
 P.A.
 Notice of Privacy Policies

 Our practice is committed to maintaining the privacy of your Protected Health Information (PHI), while providing efficient, high quality medical care.
-In accordance with the Health Insurance Portability and Accountability Act (HIPAA) you will receive a summary copy of this notice at your first office visit after April 14, 2003.
+In accordance with the Health Insurance Portability and Pricacy Act (HIPAA) you will receive a summary copy of this notice at your first office visit after April 14, 2003.
 This explains:

 bulletHow we may use and disclose your PHI.